Unboxed-Software/solana-course/content/advance-solana-mobile.md

 ### 3. Local build config

-Since we're building locally, we'll need to add an additional config file.
+Since we're building locally, we'll need to add an additional config file that let's the compiler know what we're doing.
 Create a file called `eas.json` in the root of your directory.
 ```bash
 touch eas.json
 ```